romeerez/orchid-orm/docs/src/guide/join.md

   db.message,
   (q) =>
     q
-      // left column is the db.message column, right column is the db.user column .on('userId', 'id')
-      // table names can be provided:
       .on('message.userId', 'user.id')
+      // joined table name may be omitted .on('userId', 'user.id')
       // operator can be specified:
-      .on('userId', '!=', 'id')
+      .on('userId', '!=', 'user.id')
       // operator can be specified with table names as well:
       .on('message.userId', '!=', 'user.id')
       // `.orOn` takes the same arguments as `.on` and acts like `.or`:
-      .on('userId', 'id') // where message.userId = user.id
+      .on('userId', 'user.id') // where message.userId = user.id
-      .orOn('text', 'name'), // or message.text = user.name
+      .orOn('text', 'user.name'), // or message.text = user.name
 );
 ```